ccgomezn/vc/docs/md/docs/workshops/rendering/rendering.md

 * Antes de las 24h del ~~4/4/21~~.
 * Exposiciones en las clase(s) subsiguiente(s).
 Tiempo: 7m (5m presentación del reporte + 2m preguntas).

+## Background

+Rendering is the process of generating images from a 2D or 3D model using a computer program, the resulting image will be the render.
+There are two different categories of rendering; real time rendering and pre rendering; real time rendering is a technique used commonly in interactive graphics and gaming, where images must be created without any kind of delay using dedicated graphic hardware.
+Pre rendering is the technique used in environments where speed is not important, and the image calculations are performed using central units rather than dedicated hardware.

+In the following report you will see the theory behind the rendering radiosity algorithm and a basic implementation of how barycentric coordinates are used for rasterization methods.

 > :ToCPrevNext